luhack-test/slides/content/2023_24/session_1/recon.md

 # We also get a location...

-Well\, now we know exactly wherethis image was taken\.
+Well\, now we know exactly where this image was taken\.

-Most phones have locational dataturned on by default\.
+Most phones have locational data turned on by default\.

 <img src="../img/recon657.webp" alt="" style="
 height: 20rem;